 "Quite simply, no one person knows more about how to teach sports television production than Jim Owens.
-With nine Olympic broadcasts under his belt, including the training of students that worked at six Olympics, Jim is unique in both his knowledge of professional television sports production and how to teach students the skills and techniques necessary for them to be a successful part of any sports production."
+With nine Olympic broadcasts under his belt, including the training of students that worked at six Olympic Games, Jim is unique in both his knowledge of professional television sports production and how to teach students the skills and techniques necessary for them to be a successful part of any sports production."

---Michael Silbergleid, former Editor, Television Broadcast Magazine
+--Michael Silbergleid, Former Editor, Television Broadcast Magazine

 "It’s the best information reference on television sports production that I have ever seen!
 It is a book that really cuts to the essence of what television sports production is really about."

 --Brian Douglas, Television Producer/Director, Head of Olympic Production for Salt Lake, Torino and Vancouver Olympics